modvibe/blog/README.md

 # blog

-this is a test for jekyll blog
+This is a quick notes on various technical experiments I have gone through.